Last Updated on June 26, 2023 by lindseymahoney

 4 | Paint the Stone Fireplace

 Choose the paint color and apply the paint just like you would for a standard wall.
+The other three walls in this room had neutral paint colors, which helped make our paint color decisions on the firepace.

-I wanted the lower half of the fireplace to pop so I chose a dark gray paint color (Sherwin Williams Dorian Gray).
+I wanted the lower half of the fireplace to pop so I chose a gray paint color (Sherwin Williams Dorian Gray).

 Painted Stone Fireplace Reveal